dulingo

 History of the World Nature Conservation Day

-• The day provides an opportunity to reflect on the state of the globe and take steps to decrease our environmental impact.
+The exact origins of World Nature Conservation Day are still unknown.
+All we know about this important day is that it was established to increase awareness about the need for conservation and sustainable use of natural resources.
+Moreover, it also provides an opportunity to reflect on the state of the globe and take steps to decrease our environmental impact.

-The theme for World Nature Conservation Day 2023 is “Forests and Livelihoods: Sustaining People and Planet.”
-While both preservation and conservation attempt to protect the environment, they approach this goal in quite different ways.
+The theme for World Nature Conservation Day 2023 was “Forests and Livelihoods: Sustaining People and Planet.”

 Significance of the World Conservation Day